nylon22/duper/packages/stats/README.md

 # @duper/stats

 > Get follower stats on your follower cluster.
-This command returns shard-level stats about the following tasks associated with each shard for the specified indices.

 ## Usage